RenaissanceMan06/Loan_Defaulter/index.md

 ### Cash Loans

 Cash loans are very popular.
 A total of 278,232 cash loans products were sold.
-However, `8.35 %` default on their cash loans.
+However, `8.35 %` defaulted on their cash loans.

 ![image](total_cash_loans.png)